mikepfrank/GLaDOS/README.md

 ### Installation Notes ([`INSTALL-NOTES`](INSTALL-NOTES "INSTALL-NOTES file"))

-This is a plain ASCII text file with some human-readable notes on how to install GLaDOS.
+This is a plain ASCII text file with some human-readable notes on how to install GlaDOS.
 Right now, the only required steps (after cloning the repo) are to `pip install` several packages: `openai`, `backoff`, `hjson`, and `python-dateutil`.
 Please make sure that you are using the Python 3 version of pip.